aws-samples/amazon-gamelift-persistent-sample/README.md

 This sample includes how to implement persistent game server based on Amazon GameLift.

+Sample game of this workshop is AgarIO which is famous Massive Multiplayer Online Action Game.
+About the game, You can find detail information in here (https://en.wikipedia.org/wiki/Agar.io).

 This sample game includes 2 World Server Fleets for Persistent Game service.

 * First Game World